skyfielders/python-skyfield/skyfield/documentation/time.rst

 all ignore ΔT completely.

-* ΔT is used when you specify your geographic location as a :class`Topos` and Skyfield needs to determine where in space that location is facing at a given date and time.
+* ΔT is used when you specify your geographic location as a :class:`Topos` and Skyfield needs to determine where in space that location is facing at a given date and time.

 * ΔT is needed to determine directions